Last updated on July 2nd, 2023

 Terrace in ‘Seven Hills’ Restaurant

 Seven Hills restaurant is one of those places in Istanbul that every blogger and travel magazine has on their list.
-This well-known fancy restaurant with the outdoor terrace in the Sultanahmet district offers stunning views of all the sights at once.
+This well-known fancy restaurant with an outdoor terrace in Istanbul’s Old Town offers stunning views of all the sights at once.

 In addition to the already fantastic view, there are no less photogenic seagulls flying around trying to steal a piece of food.